Scalable Differentially Private Sketches under Continual Observation: Introduction

 \section{Introduction}

-Frequency estimation and heavy hitter detection are foundational problems in data stream processing, where the goal is to summarize item frequencies and identify high-frequency items using limited memory and computational resources.
-A widely adopted solution is based on \emph{sketching}, a method that hashes items to a compact array of shared counters.
-Sketching enables approximate frequency queries with strong space and accuracy guarantees.
+Estimating item frequencies and detecting high-frequency items (called \textit{heavy hitters}) are foundational problems in data stream processing, where algorithms must operate under tight memory and computational constraints.
+A prevalent and effective approach to these problems is \emph{linear sketching}, which compresses data by hashing item frequencies into a small array of shared counters.
+This technique supports efficient approximate frequency queries while offering strong guarantees on both space usage and estimation accuracy.
 Notable examples include Count-Min Sketch ($\cms$)~\cite{cormode2005improved} and Count Sketch ($\cs$)~\cite{charikar2002finding}, which have become standard tools in a range of applications, such as network traffic measurement \cite{bu2010sequential,jang2020sketchflow,liu2016one,li2022stingy,roughan2006secure, yu2013software}.

-In privacy-sensitive domains, such as the monitoring of network activity, it is essential to ensure that streaming data structures do not reveal sensitive information.
-To ensure privacy in the analysis of data streams, \textit{differential privacy} has emerged as the prevailing standard.
-It guarantees that an observer analyzing the outputs of a differentially private algorithm is fundamentally limited, in an information-theoretic sense, in their ability to infer the presence or absence of any individual data point in the stream.
+In privacy-sensitive settings, such as network activity monitoring, it is crucial that streaming data structures avoid leaking sensitive information.
+To address this challenge, differential privacy has become the prevailing standard for protecting data streams.
+It guarantees that an observer analyzing the outputs of the algorithm is fundamentally limited, in an information-theoretic sense, in their ability to infer the presence or absence of any individual data point in the stream.

-On data streams, differential privacy can be provided under two distinct models: \textit{single release} or \textit{continual observation}.
-In the single release setting, the data structure is released only after processing the entire stream.
-Sketch-based methods can be privatized efficiently in this model, by injecting calibrated noise into the sketch once, at the beginning of the stream~\cite{pagh2022improved, zhao2022differentially}.
-These approaches achieve strong privacy-utility trade-offs with minimal computational overhead.
+Differential privacy can be provided under two distinct models: \textit{single release} or \textit{continual observation}.
+In the single release setting, the output is released only after processing the entire stream.
+Linear sketches can be privatized efficiently in this model, by injecting calibrated noise into the sketch once, at the beginning of the stream~\cite{pagh2022improved, zhao2022differentially}.
+This approach achieves strong privacy-utility trade-offs with minimal computational overhead.